 - Breakaway Burrito: Great for breakaway attempts as it makes you undraftable for 10 seconds.

 - Invisibility (ghost): Great for a sneaky breakaway attack, as it makes you invisible to other riders for 10 seconds.
-Also good for confusing your breakaway companions, making them think you're going to attack, setting you up for a poor-man's leadout.
+Also good for confusing your breakaway companions, making them think you're going to attack, setting you up for a free leadout.

 Apart from the cycling jerseys you can unlock in the game, there are also a variety of halo jerseys that denote the fastest female and male riders currently on the course — the coveted KOM, Sprint and Lap Leader jersey.